GMyhf/2025spring-cs201/20250311_week4_timeComplexity_linearStructure.md

 Operations associated with queue are:

 - Enqueue: Adds an item to the queue.
 If the queue is full, then it is said to be an Overflow condition – Time Complexity : O(1)
-- Dequeue: Removes an item from the queue.
-The items are popped in the same order in which they are pushed.
+- Dequeue: Removes an item from the queue. <mark>The items are popped in the same order in which they are pushed</mark>.
 If the queue is empty, then it is said to be an Underflow condition – Time Complexity : O(1)
 - Front: Get the front item from queue – Time Complexity : O(1)
 - Rear: Get the last item from queue – Time Complexity : O(1)

 The queue abstract data type is defined by the following structure and operations.
-A queue is structured, as described above, as an ordered collection of items which are added at one end, called the “rear,” and removed from the other end, called the “front.”
-Queues maintain a FIFO ordering property.
+A queue is structured, as described above, as <mark>an ordered collection of items which are added at one end, called the “rear,” and removed from the other end, called the “front.” </mark>mQueues maintain a FIFO ordering property.
 The queue operations are given below.

 - `Queue()` creates a new queue that is empty.
 It needs no parameters and returns an empty queue.
 - `enqueue(item)` adds a new item to the rear of the queue.
 It needs the item and returns nothing.